mlvl42/unit_test_nm_otool/README.md

 `python3 unit_test.py -N /bin`

-It is also possible to test files recusrively on multiple folder, a good one line test for this project might be:
+It is also possible to test files recursively on multiple folders, a good one line test for this project might be:

 `python3 unit_test.py -eR /bin /sbin /usr/sbin /usr/bin /usr/lib`